catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Write an handleClick function, which pushes using router to the ListOfChartsPage UploadDataPage.js page.

-- [ ] The Homepage function returns, nested in a fragment, the StyledTitle component, several line breaks, the StyledParagraph component, several line breaks, the StyledDiv2 component and nested within the StyledUl2 component, the StyledHeading component, the StyledUl component, the StyledParagraph component, the StyledUl component, several line breaks and finally the StyledDiv component and nested within the StyledButton component.
+- [ ] The Homepage function returns, nested in a fragment, the StyledTitle component, several line breaks, the StyledParagraph component, several line breaks, the StyledDiv2 component, the StyledHeading component, the StyledUl component, the StyledParagraph component, the StyledUl component, several line breaks and finally the StyledDiv component and nested within the StyledButton component.
 This div element is necessary in order to center the button horizontally.

 - [ ] StyledTitle has for text "PLOTDATA".

 - [ ] The first call to StyledParagraph has for text "With PLOTDATA you can use data to easily make customizable publication-quality charts, all without programming.".

-- [ ] Nest curly brackets within the StyledUl2, where you use forEach over examplearray to render a li element.

-- [ ] Within the li, nest the StyledImg component which takes an src attribute set to the path of the associated picture, using the name prop.
+- [ ] Nest curly brackets within the StyledDiv2, where you use forEach over examplearray to render the StyledImg component.
+StyledImg takes an src attribute set to the path of the associated picture, using the name prop.

 - [ ] StyledHeading has for text "Overview of the different steps".